Collateral Consequences of a Felony Conviction in Killeen

 Killeen criminal defense lawyers protecting your rights

-At the Mary Beth Harrell Law Firm, we know the far-reaching consequences of a criminal conviction.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, we know the far-reaching consequences of a criminal conviction.
 You can lose your constitutional rights, suffer damage to your personal and professional reputation, and pay for your alleged crime long after the criminal justice process is over.
 We will defend your rights with all of our resources.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
 We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.